Festival Flyer

 It’s rare to find yourself sitting around at any point over the weekend without a good excuse to not be at a stage somehwhere where the music will rock your boat.

-I mean… Pixies, Fat Dog, Warmduscher, Skunk Anansie, Meryl Streek, EMF, PWEI, CMAT (sorry, had to lump them together), Lambrini Girls, Panic Shack, Beans on Toast, Neville Staples, Samantics, The Bar Steward Sons of Val Doonican… the list goes on in terms of the best names in the business.
-And then you throw in new acts such as GANS, Jools and Native James, and things get really interesting.
+I mean… Pixies, Fat Dog, Warmduscher, Skunk Anansie, Kid Kapichi, Meryl Streek, EMF, PWEI, CMAT (sorry, had to lump them all together), Lambrini Girls, Panic Shack, Beans on Toast, Neville Staples, Samantics, The Bar Steward Sons of Val Doonican… the list goes on in terms of the best names in the business.

 I could write a tonne of words nobody would read about these three bands… but let’s just say that over the years I haven’t just tipped Getdown Services… I gave Beans on Toast his first official Glastonbury gig, Booked The Bar Steward Sons of Val Doonican for the festival gig that turned them into a professional band, and told the world to watch out for Nova Twins, Hotwax and Kid Kapichi…so trust me, I’m a festival doctor.